Drought stress in corn

 Management practices and other factors

 From a management practice perspective, situations that tend to make corn more susceptible to drought stress include high plant densities, narrow row spacing, and excessive applications of fertilizer or manure.
-Also, sandy soils are prone to the drought stress due to reduced water holding capacity.
+Also, sandy soils are more prone to the drought stress since they have a low capacity to hold water.

 Scout your acres for drought symptoms.
 The impacts of the drought stress on grain yield can be known with more precision right after flowering.
-If stress is impacting the potential kernel number, and if conditions for the coming weeks continue to be on the dry side, yield reductions can be expected.
-Continuing drought stress could potentially reduce yields further by lowering seed weight, on top of a reduction in kernel numbers.
+If the stress is impacting the potential kernel number, and if the projected conditions for the rest of the growing season are not likely to change, yield reductions can be expected due to low kernel number and weight.

 Ignacio Ciampitti, Crop Production and Cropping Systems Specialist